The Chicken and the Egg - Which came First? An Accurate, but Not Very Serious Analysis

 So who thinks the EGG came first?
-There are three arguments in favour of the egg.
+There are three arguments in support of the egg.

 3) The third argument focuses on basic understanding of mutations.
-Only a mutation could change a non-chicken into a chicken, and mutations can only ordinarily occur during the recombination of DNA during the process of fertilisation.
+Only a mutation could change a non-chicken into a chicken, and mutations can only ordinarily occur during the recombination of DNA during the process of fertilisation of the egg.
 Therefore, irrespective of whether the two adults are different species, (as in the above jungle fowl example) or whether they are the same non-chicken species, the mutation to a chicken occurs at the egg stage.

 Analysing the Chicken and the Egg Question

 So where does this leave us on this important question?

 DNA is what determines a species, so the science of this is really all about the point at which the first indisputably identifiable chicken DNA appeared.
 DNA doesn't alter during the life of an animal or bird.
 It only alters during the recombination of genetic material from two different species creating a hybrid species, or the mutation of genetic material from two individuals of the same species creating a new form.
 Either way, the alteration which brings about definitive chicken DNA occurs at the stage when the egg is fertilised.
 Definitive chicken DNA therefore occurs first of all in the fertilised chicken egg, and only second in the chicken bird.

 You comprehend?
 If not, a plain English summary will follow.

 So we will sum up in very plain English which even a badly retarded chicken could understand.
 Humans may have some difficulty however - We have to decide which came first: